wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

 * Discuss feature importance
 * Discuss out-of-bag error

-## Out Of Bag Error
+## Out-Of-Bag Error

+Measuring error of a bagged model.

-* Out Of Bag error is a method of estimating the error of ensemble methods that use Bagging.
+* Out-of-bag (OOB) error is a method of estimating the error of ensemble methods that use Bagging.
-* About 1/3 of the estimators will not have been trained on each data point.
-(Why?)
+* About 37% of the estimators will not have been trained on each data point.
 * Test each data point only on the estimators that didn't see that data point during training.

-## Out Of Bag Error

-* Often we'll use cross validation anyway because we're comparing random forest to other models and we want to measure the accuracy the same way.
+* Often use cross validation anyway because we're comparing with other models and want to measure the accuracy the same way.

 ## Feature Importances

+Bringing interpretability to random forests

 * Determining which features are important in predicting the target variable is often a critically important business question.
 * Example: Churn analysis - it's generally more important to understand *why* customers are churning than to predict which customers are going to churn.

+How should we measure it?

 ## Feature Importances: Mean Decrease Impurity

+How much does each variable decrease the impurity?

+To compute the importance of the jth variable:

 * For each tree, each split is made in order to reduce the total impurity of the tree (Gini Impurity for classification, mean squared error for regression); we can record the magnitude of the reduction.
 * Then the importance of a feature is the average decrease in impurity across trees in the forest, as a result of splits defined by that feature.
 * This is implemented in sklearn.

 ## Feature Importances: Mean Decrease Accuracy

+How much does randomly mixing values of a feature affect accuracy?

 To compute the importance of the jth variable:

 * When the bth tree is grown, use it to predict the OOB samples and record accuracy.
 * Scramble the values of the jth variable in the OOB samples and do the prediction again.
 Compute the new (lower) accuracy.
-* Average the decrease in entropy across all trees.
+* Average the decrease in accuracy across all trees.

+## Feature Importances: Fraction of Samples Affected

+What fraction of the data are tested against a given feature?

+To compute the importance of the jth variable:

+* Find the fraction of data that reaches a node corresponding to the jth variable for each tree.
+* Average those fractions across all trees.
+* This method is used in sklearn

 ## Feature Importances: ipython

 See example in ipython notebook.